Vulnerability Disclosure Policy

-We ask that you follow our Vulnerability Disclosure Policy Guidelines and make a good faith effort to avoid privacy violations, destruction of data and interruption or degradation of our service during your research.
+We ask that you follow our Vulnerability Disclosure Policy Guidelines and make an effort in good faith to avoid privacy violations, destruction of data, and interruption or degradation of our service whilst you research.

-- A detailed PoC (Proof of Concept) with screenshots elaborating the exact steps performed to exploit the issue as well as highlighting the risks associated with it.
+- Write a detailed PoC (Proof of Concept) with screenshots elaborating the exact steps performed to exploit the issue as well as highlighting the risks associated with it.

-- To ensure confidentiality, we insist that you password-protect the document before sharing with us.
+- To ensure confidentiality, password-protect the document before sharing with us.

-- Instarem urges the reporter to keep any communication regarding the vulnerability disclosure confidential.
+- We urge the reporter to keep any communication regarding the vulnerability disclosure confidential.

 Upon receiving a vulnerability report, Instarem shall investigate and verify the vulnerability, and determine if it’s eligible for our reward program.

-- Criticality of the vulnerability.
-In scoring or rating vulnerabilities, Instarem follows standard industry best practices to designate the vulnerability's impact as High, Medium or Low.
+- Criticality of the vulnerability – In scoring the vulnerabilities, Instarem adheres to industry best practices to designate the vulnerability’s impact as high, medium, or low.

 - Potential impact to our infrastructure.